fariba87/yolo-plate-license/README.md

        traditional : HOG, contour detection
        deep learning based:
                two stages: RCNN, FastRCNN
-               one stage : YOLO series, SSD, retinanet
+               one stage : YOLO series, SSD, retinanet, Hugging face' YOLOS(based on transformer)
                    1) YOLO v7
-                   2) also we will try the new released YOLOv8( January 2023) as it outperformes the previous models (also still is in developing stage)
+                   2) also we will try the newly released YOLOv8( January 2023) as it outperformes the previous models (also still is in developing stage)
    2-2) Tracking:

        traditional: kalman filter , particle filter,